Theater and Performance Studies

 Courses IN THE DAVID GEFFEN SCHOOL OF DRAMA AT YALE

-Majors in Theater and Performance Studies are eligible to take DGSD courses in design, theory, dramaturgy, and theater management, with permission of the instructor, the DUS, the DGSD Registrar, and "blue form" approval submitted by their academic dean to the Registrar's Office.
+Majors in Theater, Dance, and Performance Studies are eligible to take DGSD courses in design, theory, dramaturgy, and theater management, with permission of the instructor, the DUS, the DGSD Registrar, and "blue form" approval submitted by their academic dean to the Registrar's Office.
 Undergraduates may not, however, enroll in acting or directing courses offered by the David Geffen School of Drama at Yale.
 Students enrolling in DGSD courses should note that a maximum of four term courses from the professional schools (of which DGSD is one) may be offered toward the bachelor's degree.
 Students also should note that the academic calendars of DGSD and of Yale College differ.
 The DGSD calendar should be consulted for scheduling.
 A student interested in taking a course at the David Geffen School of Drama at Yale should begin by seeking the permission of the instructor and contacting their academic dean.

 SUMMARY OF MAJOR REQUIREMENTS